sparkflows/sparkflows-docs/docs/aws/glue-integration.rst

 2. On the next screen, click on the Allocate button.
 An Elastic IP address is created which you will use for the NAT Gateway when creating the VPC.

+3. Enter Connection name as dojoconnection.
+Select Network as the Connection type and click on the Next button.

 .. figure:: ..//_assets/aws/glue/ip_pool.png
    :alt: aws
    :width: 60%